triton-inference-server/pytorch_backend/README.md

 ```

 * `ENABLE_NVFUSER`: Boolean flag to enable the NvFuser (CUDA Graph Fuser) optimization for
 TorchScript models.
 If not specified, the default pytorch fuser is used.
+If `ENABLE_TENSOR_FUSER` is specified and _disabled_, the NvFuser configuration is ignored.

 Please note that in some models generated using trace in old PyTorch versions might not work
 correctly with NvFuser.
 We recommend using scripting and a recent version of PyTorch